michalswi/redis-client/README.md

 #### # azure

 [Here](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-python-get-started) you have some example how to create a Python app that uses Azure Cache for Redis.

+**Don't forget to log in to Azure!**

 ```
+$ az login

 ### deploy 'redis'

 ACI - Azure Container Instances